emarref/webicon/README.md

 # Web Icon

-Generate favicon and touch icons via a shell script.
+Generate web icons such as favicon and touch icons with a shell script.

 To use, simply execute the ```webicon.sh``` shell script from the command line, passing the filename of your source image as the only argument.
-The following copies of the source image are generated in the current directory:
+The following images are generated in the current directory:

+* favicon-256.png
+* favicon-152.png
+* favicon-144.png
+* favicon-114.png
+* favicon-120.png
-* apple-touch-icon-144x144-precomposed.png
+* favicon-72.png
-* apple-touch-icon-114x114-precomposed.png
+* favicon-64.png
-* apple-touch-icon-57x57-precomposed.png
+* favicon-57.png
-* apple-touch-icon-72x72-precomposed.png
+* favicon-48.png
-* apple-touch-icon-precomposed.png
+* favicon-32.png
-* apple-touch-icon.png
+* favicon-16.png
 * favicon.ico

 The original image remains untouched.